Listen to articleSarah (Female)

 6.3 Safety-Critical Extensions

-Physical agents require three additional assessment components: Safety Envelope Enforcement (testing whether adversarial inputs can induce operational boundary violations), Sim-to-Real Correlation (measuring agreement between simulated and physical assessment results), and Fail-Safe Reliability (verifying transitions to defined safe states when agentegrity degrades beyond acceptable thresholds).
+Physical agents require three additional assessment components: Safety Envelope Enforcement (testing whether adversarial inputs can induce the agent to violate defined operational boundaries — any safety envelope violation under adversarial conditions caps the AR tier regardless of other performance), Sim-to-Real Correlation (measuring agreement between simulated and physical assessment results to establish confidence in simulation-based testing), and Fail-Safe Reliability (verifying that agents transition to defined safe states when agentegrity degrades beyond acceptable thresholds).

 7. Multi-Agent Systems